 July is most expensive month for a cruise in Alaska, while May, early June, and September are the cheapest.
 Cruises during peak season get booked a year in advance, so it is advisable to plan early and book ahead.

 Each season has its special highlights and advantages.
 In the spring, you will find wildflowers blooming and larger animals migrating.
 In early June, you will have the opportunity to experience the longest day, calving glaciers, orcas, whales, and dolphins.
 Long daylight hours and warm temperatures continue through July and early August.
-September’s highlights are fall foliage, the gathering of bald eagles, the Northern Lights, and the fresh snow on the mountains.
+September’s highlights are fall foliage, the gathering of bald eagles, the Northern Lights, and the mountain landscapes.

 How to decide?